A1: What is this document

 You are encouraged

 to distribute this document for any non-commercial

 as long as the contents remain unchanged and a pointer to

-an up-to-date version is included.
+up-to-date version is included.

 Q: Got anything else

 A: Yes, now that you mention it.
 The people who

 contribute to this

 document can speak only about equipment they have

 This may reflect a bias toward or against certain brands,

 functions, etc..
 Please keep in mind that the suggestions,

 names and functions here are by no means exhaustive, or even

 necessarily applicable to your situation.
 Also, if you have

 that is not in this document, please submit it to

 above.
 If you submit information, please

 say whether you'd like it to be

 attributed to you or not.
 I am

 more than glad to give credit to the fine

 this document, but I want to respect the anonymity

 people who would prefer it.

 One more caveat: While the

 maintenance are likely to be fairly

 figures in this FAQ are *very* US-centric.
-Sorry,
+Sorry, but

 they're the only numbers I have.

-contributed almost entirely by some kind soul.
+This was contributed almost entirely by some kind soul.
 I just

 up a bit.

 Blackout: Complete loss of power.
 Some literature considers

 drop below about 80V to be a blackout as well since most

 equipment will not operate below these levels.

 Decrease in voltage levels which can last for

 periods ranging from